Admission to The Arts Centre is free. Some organisations based here have entry fees, which are displayed on each organisation’s website.

 If you’d like to take wedding or graduation photographs or have another type of professional/commercial shoot at The Arts Centre, please visit this page and ensure you follow its instructions.

-The Arts Centre is smokefree, which means smoking and the use of e-cigarettes and vaping devices is not permitted in any Arts Centre buildings or on The Arts Centre grounds.
+Smoking and the use of e-cigarettes and vaping devices is not permitted in any Arts Centre buildings.